 The preferences of parents, teachers, and school leadership are all likely to influence the assignment of students to teachers within schools.
-The allocation of teachers to students is likely to result from a complex process whereby principals and other school leaders attempt to balance short- and longterm goals while responding to pressures to meet the preferences of teachers, students, and parents.
+The allocation of teachers to students is likely to result from a complex process whereby principals and other school leaders attempt to balance short and long term goals while responding to pressures to meet the preferences of teachers, students, and parents.

 Parents are one group that may influence the assignment process.
-In particular, middle and upper socioeconomic status parents may try to intervene in the class assignment process to ensure that their child is taught by a teacher whom they believe to be the most desirable (Lareau 1987, 2000).
-Our own analysis of the Education Longitudinal Study1 shows large differences by parental education in the proportion of the parents of 10th graders who report having contacted their child's school about course selection (13 percent of parents with less than a high school degree reported contacting their child's school about course selection compared with 33 percent of parents with a college degree or more).
-Although many principals report resisting such efforts on the part of parents, there is some evidence that parents are often successful in influencing to which teachers their students are assigned (Clotfelter et al. 2008; Monk 1987).
+In particular, middle and upper socio-economic status parents may try to intervene in the class assignment process to ensure that their child is taught by a teacher whom they believe to be the most desirable (Lareau 1987; 2000).
+Our own analysis of the Education Longitudinal Study1 shows large differences by parental education in the proportion of the parents of 10th graders who report having contacted their child's school about course selection (13 percent of parents with less than a high school degree reported contacting their child's school about course selection compared to 33 percent of parents with a college degree or more).
+Though many principals report resisting such efforts on the part of parents, there is some evidence that parents are often successful in influencing to which teachers their students are assigned (Clotfelter, Ladd, and Vidgor 2008; Monk 1987).
 The extent of parental influence is likely to be small relative to the influence of teachers, however.
-For example, in one national study of principals in public secondary schools, 70 percent of principals reported that parents have no influence on teacher assignments, 25 percent reported that parents have a small influence, and only 5 percent reported that parents have a moderate or large influence (Carey and Farris 1994).
+For example, one national study of principals in public secondary schools found that 70 percent of principals report that parents have no influence on teacher assignments, 25 percent report that they have a small influence, and only 5 percent report that they have a moderate or large influence (Carey and Farris 1994).
 In contrast, 60 percent of principals in this study said that teachers influence assignments to a moderate or large extent.

 Teacher preferences also influence the assignment process.
 Teachers typically value specific course assignments relative to others, in terms of subject, grade, and average student ability level of the students they enroll (Donaldson and Johnson 2010; Finley 1984; Neild and Farley-Ripple 2008).
-Teachers who transfer schools often cite challenging assignments or feelings of inadequacy over assignments that do not match their skill set as key reasons for moving (Donaldson and Johnson 2010; Ingersoll 2004; Marvel et al. 2007).
-Within schools, teachers in more powerful positions-that is, those with more experience or those who hold teacher-leader positions-may be better positioned to obtain their desired teaching assignments.
-In an ethnographic study of tracking in a high school, Finley (1984) found that more senior teachers closely guarded the most desirable courses such as advanced placement or electives, which tend to enroll higher achieving students (Finley
+Teachers who transfer schools often cite challenging assignments or feelings of inadequacy over assignments that do not match their skill set as key reasons for moving (Donaldson and Johnson 2010; Ingersoll 2004; Marvel, Lyter, Peltola, Strizek, Morton, and Rowland 2007).
+Within schools, teachers in more powerful positions - i.e., those with more experience or those who hold teacher-leader positions - may be better positioned to obtain their desired teaching assignments.
+In an ethnographic study of tracking in a high school, Finley (1984) found that more senior teachers closely guarded the most desirable courses such as advanced placement or electives, which tend to enroll higher achieving students (Finley 1984).

-1984).
 New teachers in Finley's (1984) study continued to receive challenging schedules until they asserted themselves and made friends in the department.
 Administrators justified assigning new teachers to lower-track classes by arguing that they needed time to improve their teaching skills before being qualified to teach the advanced courses effectively.